josephkurpierz/1code-refactor/README.md

 1. My biggest hurdle was/is the online-reputation-managment.
 I tried to mimic the run-buddy trainers to capture the three part organization with orientation of left, right, left.
 If I could have successfully performed that, I would have reduced even more CSS because I would not have needed the `float: right` to orient the middle article to the right and all three articles would use the same code just by altering the order of the img in the html.
 2. I have also been struggling with the web pages looking different depending on screen size.
 If I have a split screen it renders differently than if I go full screen.
 It definitely adds some extra navigation as I only have a single monitor.
 3. Writing this README is also a struggle.
-I am taking a risk by writing it as a "what did Joe do?" rather than writing it about the application.
+I am taking a risk by writing it as a "what did Joe do?" rather than writing it as a what "What is Horiseon? and What does it do?".

+## Why I did it

+I worked on this Horiseon web page to practice html and CSS.
+They are, at this point, foreign languages to me.
+So practicing this will help me gain confidence and efficiency writing simple code.
+Building this fundamental foundation is incredibly important to me as I want to be able to continually build upon it.
+Onwards and upwards sombody once said.